nyje/symmetool/README.md

 # SymmeTool

-Symmetric building tool for MineTest
+Building tool for MineTest which places repeated blocks based on the tools's symmetry settings
-# symmetool